Dr. Shirley's History Pages

 AD 46-120

-Plutarch, Greek prose writer, of Chaeronea near Thebes, visited Asia, Egypt and Italy and had friends in Rome; wrote many books and biographies, including pairs of "parallel lives" (a Greek compared to a Roman)
+Plutarch, Greek author, of Chaeronea near Thebes, visited Asia, Egypt and Italy and had friends in Rome; wrote many books and biographies, including pairs of "parallel lives" (a Greek compared to a Roman)

 AD 45-57